fasrc/helmod/doc/HOWTO.md

 $EDITOR "$NAME-$VERSION-$RELEASE".spec
 ```

-and address things with the word `FIXME` in them.
+and find and address all the appearances of `FIXME`.
-For some things, the default will be fine.
+For example, there are sections where `./configure`, `make`, and `make install` called; adjust them if necessary.
+For GNU-toolchain-style software, including amhello, the template code works as-is.
 Just complete everything up to where `modulefile.lua` is created (the part where you need to know what environment variables to change).
 The next step will provide the necessary guidance on what to put in the module file.

 If the app you're building requires other apps, follow the templates for loading the appropriate modules during the `%build` step and having the module file require them, too.
 See [this FAQ item](FAQ.md#how-are-simple-app-dependencies-handled) for more details.

-If you need to add options to the `./configure` command, you can append them to the `%configure` macro.
-If the build procedure is very different from a standard `configure`/`make`/`make install`, you'll have to manually code the corresponding steps -- see [this FAQ item](FAQ.md#how-do-i-compile-manually-instead-of-using-the-rpmbuild-macros) for details.
-If it's different for different compilers and/or MPI implementations, see [this FAQ item](FAQ.md#how-do-i-use-one-spec-file-to-handle-all-compiler-and-mpi-implementations).
+If the build process is different for different compilers and/or MPI implementations, see [this FAQ item](FAQ.md#how-do-i-use-one-spec-file-to-handle-all-compiler-and-mpi-implementations).